Overview

 Test Protocol Template Duplication

-You can duplicate a Test Protocol Template and use it as a base to create a new one.
-You can choose this option from the context menu on the Test Protocol Template form.
+Duplicating a Test Protocol Template allows you to use an existing template as the foundation for creating a new one.
+This option can be accessed via the context menu on the Test Protocol Template form.